 Sirmadamsir: Oriented Performativity explores an ongoing fascination with synthetic voices; human-glitch-bot-stutter-ambiguous-awkward-aural-non-normative-presentation.
 The work features recordings produced by an iterative digital recording/playback methodology that I developed through a practice-based research project.
 These recordings are threaded with field recordings from time spent in New York.

-The work is bookended with an excerpt of an electric piano piece I played and (re)recorded through a series of digital to cassette tape conversions.
+The work is bookended with an excerpt of an electric piano piece, which was (re)recorded multiple times through a series of digital to cassette tape conversions.
 I am interested in the tactility and inherently nonlinear process of analogue recording, the materiality of the recording medium itself, and what is revealed and shifted through the repeated process of translating a recording from digital to analogue (and back again).
 The work begins with a reversed version of the cassette recording, once the reversed iteration is 2/3 through its duration it is met with the original recording.
 These two pieces of music then begin to produce indeterminable loops; reoccurring pitch and rhythm follow a non-linear sequence that is layered upon itself.
 This tonal drifting is the melodic home of the piece.